brugal/wolfcamql/README-wolfcam.txt

   example:  clientoverride 3 model ranger hmodel bones

+  'clear' option can also be followed by 'red', 'blue', 'enemy', 'mates', 'us', 'all', or a client number.
+The default is 'all'.

+  example:  clientoverride clear mates

   To see what can be changed type /configstrings in the console and scroll up to the player list:

   529: n\WolfPlayer\t\1\model\sarge\hmodel\sarge\c1\5\c2\26\hc\100\w\0\l\0\tt\0\tl\0\rp\0\p\0\so\0\pq\0\cn\\su\0